-- Copy the student's task and glossary of terms.
-Make one set of copies for each student. - Copy the sight-reading exercises.
+- Copy the student's task, rubric, scoring page, and glossary.
+Make one set for each student. - Copy the sight-reading exercises.
 Assign one to each student (do not assign the same exercise to all students).
-Give the exercise to the student when the student is ready to begin; collect the exercise at the end of the performance. - If possible, visually record each student's performance privately. - Give each student two opportunities to perform; be sure to record both performances: - Recording setup must be in a defined space where the performer can be seen at all times. - Coach the students to face the recorder while performing. - Students should be prompted to state the following into the recording device before they begin performing: - name/number - current grade level - chosen tempo - exercise to be performed - Students may use resources that are visible in the testing classroom, but the teacher may not prompt or coach students during the assessment. - When you are administering the assessment, students may ask questions to clarify the process.
+Give the exercise to the student shortly before the student is to perform; collect the exercise after the performance. - Students should not have access to pitched instruments during the rehearsal or performance time. - Students must prepare and perform individually, without being heard by other students. - Visually record each student's performance privately. - Give each student two opportunities to perform; record both performances. - The audiovisual recorder must be set up in a defined space so that the performer can be seen and heard at all times.
+Coach the students to face the recorder while performing. - Prompt students to state the following into the recording device before beginning the performance: - student's name/number - grade level - exercise number - When you are administering the assessment, students may ask questions to clarify the process.
 You should encourage students to ask questions at any time throughout the administration of the assessment.